 Beadle attended one of Team Novo Nordisk’s summer Talent ID camps and decided to switch disciplines from the track to the road.
-In 2018, he gained significant experience and earned some promising results.
-For the 2019 season, he aims to continue building upon his development and has the stated goal of earning a spot on Team Novo Nordisk’s men’s professional team for the 2020 season.
+In 2018, he gained significant experience and earned some promising results, which he carried into 2019 with fifth on stage three of the GP Cycliste de Saguenay and ninth in the youth classification at the Joe Martin Stage Race.